T-Bot-Team/privacy-policy-tos/privacy-policy.md

 There are 3 main options available to delete your data.
 - You can either contact the developer on Discord (TehPig_YT#9063) providing your User ID / Server ID.
 Once the developer is online, your data will be deleted as soon as possible!
-- Join our Discord Support Server by using the `support` command, go to `#general-support` and mention your current state and issue.
-You will get support in less than 20 minutes.
+- Join our Discord Support Server by using the `ssupport` command, go to `#general-support` and mention your current state and issue.
+You will get support in less than 5 minutes if support is online.
 - Some of the settings already have an option to disable them/delete the stored data.
 If there is no option available, try the first 2 options mentioned above.